List of characters in the Breaking Bad franchise: Clarence

+Clarence (played by David Mattey), nicknamed "Man Mountain", is an Albuquerque hoodlum who hires himself out for illegal "muscle" work through Dr. Caldera.
+Alongside Mike and Sobchak, he is hired as one of Pryce's bodyguards for a deal with Nacho, but flees after seeing Mike disarm Sobchak.
+Man Mountain later assists Jimmy (along with Huell) in intimidating three juvenile delinquents who mugged him when he was selling burner phones and sells churros to Jimmy's criminal clients during an event to publicize his reinstated legal services.

+Man Mountain also appears in El Camino, in which he now works as a bouncer and brings three prostitutes to Neil Kandy and his friends for their party.
+He sleeps in his car while the others celebrate.
+In the film, his real name is revealed to be Clarence.

 Lance

 Lance (played by Elisha Yaffe) is a cashier at the copy shop where Jimmy doctors Chuck's Mesa Verde documents.
-To cover his tracks, Jimmy pays Lance to lie for him when Ernesto brings Chuck to the store to question him.
+Jimmy bribes Lance to lie for him when Ernesto brings Chuck to the store to question him.

 Lenny

 Lenny (played by John Ennis) is a grocery store employee and amateur actor hired by Jimmy and Kim to impersonate judge Rand Casimiro in still photos, as part of their ploy to discredit Howard Hamlin and force a settlement on the Sandpiper Crossing class-action lawsuit.